EhsanGharibNezhad/TelescopeML/publications/joss/paper.md

 We are on in a new era of space exploration, thanks to advancements in ground- and space-based telescopes, such as the James Webb Space Telescope [e.g., @JWST2023PASP] and CRIRES.
 These remarkable instruments collect high-resolution, high-signal-to-noise spectra from extrasolar planets [e.g., @Alderson2023Nature], and brown dwarfs [e.g., @Miles2023ApJ] atmospheres.
-Without an accurate interpretation of this data, the main objectives of space missions will not be fully accomplished.
+Without accurate interpretation of this data, the main objectives of space missions will not be fully accomplished.
 Different analytical and statistical methods, such as the chi-squared-test, Bayesian statistics as well as radiative-transfer atmospheric modeling packages have been developed [e.g., @batalha2019picaso; @MacDonald2023] to interpret the spectra.
 They utilize either forward- and/or retrieval-radiative transfer modeling to analyze the spectra and